Flat valgus foot: Surgical procedure, after-care and costs

 If the degeneration of the tendon is already advanced or in the case of a rupture, it can be replaced with an autologous tendon graft.
 A prerequisite for the success of this transplantation is a functioning tibialis posterior muscle.
 The graft is also harvested from the foot.
-The nearby long toe flexor tendon (tendon of the flexor digitorum longus muscle) is excellent for this purpose.
+The nearby long-toe flexor tendon (tendon of the flexor digitorum longus muscle) is excellent for this purpose.
 The patient will experience minimal limitations from moving the tendon.
 Only the toe movement will be slightly reduced.
 However, the lesser muscular traction from moving the tendon will often result in the transplant requiring additional supporting measures related to the bones.

 Osteotomy (bone reshaping) with calcaneus deformity

-Another technique for correcting flat valgus foot is inserting a bone wedge in the calcaneus.
+Another technique for correcting a flat valgus foot is inserting a bone wedge in the calcaneus.
 This wedge is commonly harvested from the iliac crest bone (Hintermann system or Evans osteotomy).

 Arthrodesis (immobilisation) of the talus

-If incorrect biomechanical strain on the feet over long periods has resulted in severe, painful arthrosis of the ankles, possibly along with tendon degeneration, immobilisation (arthrodesis) is often the only option to restore pain-free function of the ankles.
+If the incorrect biomechanical strain on the feet over long periods has resulted in severe, painful arthrosis of the ankles, possibly along with tendon degeneration, immobilisation (arthrodesis) is often the only option to restore the pain-free function of the ankles.
 In some cases, triple arthrodesis is even indicated.
 This immobilises all flexible joints of the talus: toward the back/bottom to the calcaneus, toward the front to the navicular bone, as well as the joint between the calcaneus and the cuboid bone.

 Which doctor specialises in flat valgus foot surgery?

 Here at Gelenk-Klinik we believe a close relationship between the physician and their patient is important.
 Meaning, you will be in the care of your treating foot specialist from your initial appointment until after the flat valgus foot surgery.
-This physician is also responsible for your after-care.
+This physician is also responsible for your aftercare.
 So, you will have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
 As a certified Centre for Foot and Ankle Surgery (ZFS), Gelenk-Klinik is committed to maximum standards and experience in the area of flat valgus foot surgeries.
 Our foot and ankle surgery experts are Dr Thomas Schneider and Dr Martin Rinio.

 What success rate can I expect?